This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!

 Ingredients

-- 3 cups cooked sweet potatoes, mashed
+- 3 cups cooked sweet potatoes mashed

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/2 cup milk
+- ½ cup milk

 - 2 eggs

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 4 tablespoons butter, softened
+- 4 tbsp unsalted butter softened

-- 1/2 cup shredded sweetened coconut
+- ½ cup shredded sweetened coconut

-- 1/2 tsp salt
+- ½ tsp salt

 Topping

-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

 - 1 cup brown sugar

-- 4 tablespoons butter, softened
+- 4 tbsp unsalted butter softened

-- 1 cup pecans, chopped
+- 1 cup pecans chopped

 Instructions

-- Preheat oven to 350F.
+- Preheat oven to 350°F.

 - In a large bowl, stir together sweet potatoes, brown sugar, milk, eggs, vanilla, butter, coconut and salt.
-Spread evenly in a 9×13 baking pan.
+Spread evenly in a 9×13 inch baking pan.

 - In a medium bowl, stir together flour, brown sugar, butter and pecans until a crumbly consistency.
 Spread evenly over sweet potato mixture.